ENGAGE.EU Summer School 2022

 Prof. Dr. Laurence Calandri, Lecturer in Public Law, Toulouse University 1 Capitole

-Through several disciplines, both within the branches of law (company law, public economic law, Economics, etc), this course aims to establish a coherent knowledge in both legal, economic and political dimensions, of the rules applicable to the regulated media sector, and further analysis the new conception of the legal systems that is being put in place in digital & media law.
+Through several disciplines, both within the branches of law (company law, public economic law, economics, etc.), this course aims to establish a coherent knowledge in both legal, economic and political dimensions, of the rules applicable to the regulated media sector, and further analysis the new conception of the legal systems that is being put in place in digital and media law.

 Regulation and/or Compliance is based on the idea to understand the relation(s) to Risk which must be prevented and/or managed.
-If it is characteristic of banking, finance and insurance, energy, health, transport, agricultural, as Compliance Law put the protection of Humans as “monumental goals” decides by public bodies and internalized in private large companies, it’s especially true in the digital & media sectors with a specific balance (censorship issues): freedom of expression and regulation & compliance.
+If it is a characteristic of banking, finance and insurance, energy, health, transport, agricultural, as Compliance Law put the protection of Humans as “monumental goals” decides by public bodies and internalized in private large companies, it’s especially true in the digital and media sectors with a specific balance (censorship issues): freedom of expression and regulation and compliance.

-Participants will have the opportunity to partake in organized social/ cultural excursions to visit the treasured historical monuments and archeological wonders of the “eternal city”.
-Practical experiences and field trips will also be organized in cooperation with members of the Engage advisory board, and there will be time to socialize in the evening and explore the city’s nightlife and world-famous cuisine.
+Participants will have the opportunity to partake in organized social/cultural excursions to visit the treasured historical monuments and archeological wonders of the “eternal city”.
+Practical experiences and field trips will also be organized in cooperation with members of the ENGAGE.EU Advisory Board, and there will be time to socialize in the evening and explore the city’s nightlife and world-famous cuisine.

 The ENGAGE.EU Summer school is targeted toward students of any citizenship who are enrolled in a bachelor’s program at an ENGAGE.EU alliance university (University of Mannheim, Luiss University, NHH Norwegian School of Economics, Tilburg University, University of National and World Economy, Université Toulouse 1 Capitole, Vienna University of Economics and Business).